 I appreciate Bart’s honesty (it takes courage, I think, to admit to being an unhappy parent), and I think he has a few good pointers for others who might feel pressured to have kids.

-1. If you don’t want kids, say NO!
+1. If you don’t want kids, say NO, for the love of God.

 2. Understand that your life will change and that you, like Bart, could end up feeling overwhelmed (especially if you never wanted kids in the first place and had one [or more] as a sort of “compromise,” which is a misnomer, because there’s no “compromising” when it comes to having kids).

-3. If you have extended family you don’t want to see all the time, prepare for them to come around more to see the baby.
+3. If you have extended family you don’t want to see all the time, get ready to see them all the time.

 Here’s another thought: if men would really have a say in having babies or not I predict that world population would be 50% smaller.

-You really did have a say.
 No one strapped you down and forced you to impregnate the baby’s mother.
-Every man has a say in whether he willingly, knowingly creates babies.
-Blaming your partner for pressuring you, blaming society, blaming anyone but yourself is a shameless attempt to shift responsibility and deny your role (and, in this case, your own weakness).
+Every man has a say in whether he willingly, knowingly creates babies (you did this knowingly and willingly, based on your comment).
+Blaming your partner is a feeble attempt to deny your responsibility (and, in this case, your own weakness).

-Bart also implies that women (rather, “chicks”) are the only ones interested in baby stuff:
+Bart also says that women (rather, “chicks”) are the only ones interested in baby stuff:

 C’mon which guy really thrives on baby birthday parties, baby showers and all that crap, that’s de finitely for chicks only.

-Like it or not, it’s not all about you, anymore, and anything and everything you do as it affects that child will shape that child’s impression of you and your worth as a father.
-It will also shape how that child feels about him- or herself growing up.
-What should be of some comfort to you is that all it takes to be a good father is for you to be there whenever you can, to love your child, and to put true effort into showing that love (never putting your own “I want to have fun and be FREEEE!” desires before your child’s needs).
+What should be of some comfort to you, Bart, is that all it takes to be a good father is for you to be there whenever you can, to love your child, and to put true effort into showing that love (never putting your own “I want to have fun and be FREEEE!” desires before your child’s needs).